This post contains affiliate links and I may earn a commission if you make a purchase.

 They then use this knowledge to trick us into spending more than what we intended to spend.

 But if we can learn what their dirty tacts are, we won’t fall prey to them any longer.

 Here are five crafty tactics retailers use to make us overspend.

 Some retailers are changing the sizes of their clothing.
-For example, a large is now a medium and the XL is now a large.
+For example, a large is now a medium, and the XL is now large.
 They are playing on your emotions.

 To avoid falling into this trap, realize what the retailer is doing.
 They are employing a neuromarketing trick on you in order to manipulate you.